guerdat/virgil-documentation/documentation.md

 The vehicle uses a 5 speed manual transmission that drives the rear wheels through a 3.91:1 ratio differential.

+The vehicle is equipped with 185/60 R 14 tires.

 ## Database Changes
 All six Hubspot-related tables (hubspot.deal, hubspot.deal_stage, hubspot.owner, hubspot.users, hubspot.deal_company, hubspot.company) have been dropped from the database.